A full cottage garden bed costs about the same as dinner out. Ten packets of seed, some compost, and a free afternoon. That is the whole investment.

 - Rake the soil smooth.
 Remove rocks larger than a marble.

-- Scatter compost 1 inch deep across the bed if your soil is heavy clay or very sandy.
+- Add compost 1 inch deep across the bed if your soil is heavy clay or very sandy.
+Optional if your soil already grows weeds well.

-- For small seeds (alyssum, nigella, calendula): broadcast by mixing seed with a handful of sand and sprinkling it over the area.
-Press gently with your palm.
+- Small seeds (alyssum, nigella, calendula): mix seed with a handful of sand, sprinkle over the area, press gently with your palm.
 Do not cover.

-- For medium seeds (zinnia, cosmos, bachelor’s button, larkspur): poke holes 1/4 inch deep with your finger, drop 2-3 seeds per hole, brush soil over them.
+- Medium seeds (zinnia, cosmos, bachelor’s button, larkspur): poke holes 1/4 inch deep with your finger, drop 2-3 seeds per hole, brush soil over them.

-- For large seeds (sunflower): push each seed 1 inch deep, 12 inches apart.
+- Large seeds (sunflower): push each seed 1 inch deep, 12 inches apart.

 - Water gently with a fine spray.
-Keep soil moist (not soaked) for 7 to 14 days until seedlings appear.
+Keep soil moist (not soaked) for 7-14 days until seedlings appear.

 That is it.
 No grow lights, no heat mats, no hardening off.